-Please record all activities and qualifications on the Inclusive Skating Membership platform.
+Please record all activities and qualifications on the Inclusive Skating Membership platform and maintain a personal coaching log of all their activities.
 Traditionally it was recommended that coaches and volunteers undertake 8 hours of continuing professional development per year and keep a record of their CPD.

 Coaches and volunteer activities supporters must have appropriate coaching insurance when coaching.

 Inclusive Skating members may be insured for coaching through Sportscover, the official partner for coaching insurance for Inclusive Skating.
 Cover is available if they have 3 years experience and are suitably qualified.
 In order to obtain a price individual coaches, please go to the following link which will take you directly to the quotation portal and allow you to obtain terms:- https://wsa.sportscover.com/

 The policy is a bespoke product offered via Watkin Davies and the WSA and provides a comprehensive insurance package for coaches across all sports sectors and includes Public Liability, Professional Indemnity and Personal Accident.